Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 - the period for acceptance of the offer, or the period within which the entrepreneur guarantees the price;

-- the amount of the rate for distance communication if the costs of using the technique for distance communication are calculated on a different basis than the regular basic rate for the communication medium used;
+- the amount of the rate for distance communication if the costs of using the technique for distance communication are calculated on a basis other than the regular basic rate for the communication medium used;

 - the minimum duration of the distance agreement in the case of a duration transaction.